Abia (mythology)

-In Greek mythology, Abia (Ancient Greek: Ἀβία) was the nursemaid of Hyllus, (in some translations the child she nurses is named Glenus) son of Heracles and Deianira, who settled there after the failed attempt of Heracles' son Hyllus to return to the Peloponnesus.
+In Greek mythology, Abia (Ancient Greek: Ἀβία) served as the nursemaid of Hyllus, the son of Heracles and Deianira.
+In some translations, the child she nursed is referred to as Glenus.
+After the unsuccessful attempt of Heracles' son Hyllus to return to the Peloponnesus, Abia settled there.

 Mythology

-Abia was honored by the Heraclid Cresphontes for having built a temple to Heracles in Ira, by changing of the name of the town of Ira to Abia.
-Abia was one of the seven cities promised by Agamemnon to Achilles in his attempt to convince him to rejoin the Trojan War.
-At a later time, Abia would join the Achaean League.
+Abia was honored by the Heraclid Cresphontes for constructing a temple dedicated to Heracles in Ira.
+As a result, the town of Ira was renamed Abia in her honor.
+Abia was one of the seven cities promised by Agamemnon to Achilles in an effort to persuade him to rejoin the Trojan War.
+Eventually, Abia became a part of the Achaean League.